 © Gale Verhague | Dreamstime.com

 Green tea may be one of the healthiest beverages you can drink, except, perhaps, for matcha tea.
 The healthy compounds found in green tea are even more highly concentrated in matcha, a bright green powder made from green tea leaves.
-Learn how to use matcha powder in everything from your morning cereal to your afternoon snack to get the most of these matcha tea benefits for your health.
+Learn how to use it in everything from your morning cereal to your afternoon snack to get the most of these matcha powder benefits for your health.

 What is Matcha?